compulim/react-chain-of-responsibility/README.md

 Middleware and router in [ExpressJS](https://expressjs.com/) also inspired us to read more about this pattern.

-[Bing chat](https://bing.com/chat/) helped us understanding and experimenting with different naming.
+[Bing chat](https://bing.com/chat/) helped us understand and experiment with different naming.

 ## Contributions